 CIS sponsors formal programs, multidisciplinary working groups and numerous public events.
 For a complete listing of upcoming events, please see the event calendar.
+The CIS policy on requests to help fund events organized by other MIT groups is available here.

 The Center’s flagship public event series brings to campus leading academics, policymakers, and journalists to discuss pressing issues in the world of international relations and US foreign policy.
 Funded by the Starr Foundation of New York, the CIS Starr Forums are open to the MIT community and to the general public.